JustSpring/VPN/README.md

 * FTP Support: Added functionality for handling FTP traffic securely.
 * Client-Side UI: A user-friendly interface that allows clients to easily configure and manage their VPN connection.
 * Server Selection: Clients can choose which server to connect to, providing flexibility for optimized performance or regional access.
+* Real-Time Speed Monitoring: Users can now see the speed of data transfer in real time.
+* Automatic Registry Modification: The VPN automatically updates the system registry to redirect traffic through the local proxy IP and restores the original settings when the connection ends.
 ## Planned Features
 * Multi-Protocol Support: Expanding the local proxy to support a variety of protocols beyond HTTP/S, including DNS and more.
 * Multi-Hop Routing: Future versions will allow users to route their traffic through multiple VPN servers, increasing anonymity and security.